Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

-Doctors believe they can use stem cell injections, along with other treatment options to provide effective results for individuals who have been diagnosed with migraines, rheumatoid arthritis, diabetic neuropathy, spinal stenosis, and sciatica.
 The benefits of stem cell injections are only now being realized.
-Doctors can now use stem cell injections along with PRP injections, and a host of other treatment options to help relieve pain and inflammation, restore range of motion and actually regenerate damaged tissues.
-With all of the treatment options at their disposal, doctors can help their patients get back on the road to recovery in a fraction of the time it would have taken a few years ago.
+Doctors can now use stem cell injections along with PRP injections, and a host of other treatment options to help relieve pain and inflammation, restore range of motion and actually regenerate damaged tissue in the neck, back, shoulders, knees, hips, as well as many other sites.
+With all these treatment options at their disposal, doctors can help their patients get back on the road to recovery in a fraction of the time it would have taken a few years ago.

 Stem cell injections can be used in many areas of the body including the back or spine.
 If more conservative measures have failed Dr. Magyar and the team at Network Spine may suggest the use of stem cell injections for back pain.
 The back and spine is one of the most complex areas for stem cell injections.
 If other treatment methods such as manual osteopathic manipulation or trigger point injections are not providing relief it often means there is more complex or extensive damage.